shyamsundar1682/M1_Projectgoal_UTI/1_requirements/README.md

 # Different ways to create a Calculator Program in C
 Following are the different ways to write a Calculator Program in the C language.

-Calculator Program in C using the switch statement Calculator Program in C using if else if statement Calculator Program in C using do-while loop and switch statement Calculator Program in C using function and switch statement
+1. Calculator Program in C using the switch statement.
+2. Calculator Program in C using if else if statement.
+3. Calculator Program in C using do-while loop and switch statement.
+4. Calculator Program in C using function and switch statement.